 Overview of New Zealand and Latin American Honey Sectors

-In 2018, New Zealand was the second largest exporter of honey in the world, behind China.
+New Zealand has the second most honey exports in the world, behind China.
 Known for its agricultural prowess, the country prides itself on a ‘quality over quantity’ produce economy.
-However, strains on New Zealand’s honey suppliers should give cause to consider alternative solutions to the world’s growing demand for honey.
+However, strains on New Zealand’s suppliers should give cause to consider alternative solutions to the world’s growing demand for honey.

-We explore the potential for connectivity between Latin America and New Zealand to alleviate pressure on the South Pacific nation’s honeybees and promote Latin America’s hidden talents for honey production.
+We explore the possibility of connectivity between Latin America and New Zealand to alleviate pressure on the South Pacific nation’s honeybees and promote hidden potential for honey exports.
+If both sides co operate and co ordinate, this could easily be a win win situation.

 New Zealand is world famous for its productive agriculture sector.
 The nation, despite its population of fewer than 4.8 million people, is one of the world’s largest dairy exporters.
 Its dairy, eggs, honey, and meat products alone rake in US$15.4 billion and make up 40% of total exports.
 Fruits, nuts, wood and cereal preparations make up a further US$7.1 billion in revenue and 18.5% of total exports.